mayouni/stzlib/libraries/stzlib/doc/guides/stz-sections-merging-guide.md

 ## Introduction

-Softanza library provides three sophisticated methods for merging sections (pairs of numbers representing ranges): `MergeInclusive()`, `MergeOverlapping()`, and `MergeSections()`.
-These features are designed to handle different types of range-merging scenarios, offering both specialized and comprehensive solutions for real-world algorithmic problems.
+Softanza library provides three sophisticated methods for merging sections (in the `stzListOfPairs` class): `MergeInclusive()`, `MergeOverlapping()`, and `MergeSections()`.
+These features are designed to handle different types of section-merging scenarios, offering both specialized and comprehensive solutions for real-world algorithmic problems.

 ## The Nature of Sections